Hurricane Lorena weakens as risk of flash floods and mudslides for Mexico's west coast remain

 Forecasters urged people on the Baja California peninsula and in northwestern Mexico to monitor the storm’s progress.

-In Arizona and New Mexico, the weather center said that heavy rainfall up to five inches (13 centimeters) was possible and issued watches for isolated flash flooding into Saturday.
+In Arizona and New Mexico, the weather center said that heavy rainfall up to 5 inches (13 centimeters) was possible and issued watches for isolated flash flooding into Saturday.

 Lorena's track was still uncertain, with the possibility of a weakened storm making landfall in Baja California Sur or running parallel to the west coast of Mexico where the storm would dissipate over open water.